Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 - Best long stay: Holafly — $64.90/month unlimited subscription

 Watching your data?
-Nomad $34/10GB on FLOW — taxes included, no surprises at checkout
+Nomad $34/10GB on FLOW — 4G, taxes included, hotspot on every plan → Save 15% with code ANDRE15

 What is the best eSIM for Jamaica 2026 and how does it work?